Atipamezole

-It was originally released in 1996 and is sold in the U.S. by Zoetis.
+It was originally released in 1996.
+It is available in as a generic medication.

-Medical uses

-Atipamezole is a veterinary drug whose prime purpose is to reverse the effects of the sedative dexmedetomidine (as well as its racemic mixture, medetomidine).
-It can also be used to reverse the related sedative xylazine.
+Veterinary use

+Atipamezole was first sold in 1996 as a reversal agent for medetomidine.
+Although developed specifically for medetomidine it also reverses other alpha2 adrenergic receptor agonists.
 While it reverses both the sedative and analgesic (pain-relieving) effects of dexmedetomidine, atipamezole may not entirely reverse the cardiovascular depression that dexmedetomidine causes.

 Atipamezole is licensed in the United States for intramuscular injection (IM) in dogs; it is, however, used off-label in cats, rabbits, and farm animals such as horses and cows, as well as in zoo medicine for reptiles (including tortoises, turtles, and alligators), armadillos, hippopotamuses, giraffes, okapi, and others.
 It has been given intravenously (IV), subcutaneously, intraperitoneally and, in red-eared sliders, intranasally.
-IV administration is recommended in emergencies.
+Atipamezole has mostly displaced yohimbine and tolazoline in small animal medicine but not large animal medicine.

 Atipamezole has also been used as an antidote for various toxicities in dogs.
 For example, the anti-tick medication amitraz is commonly ingested by dogs who eat their anti-tick collars.
 Amitraz works by the same mechanism as dexmedetomidine and is thus easily reversed by atipamezole.
 Atipamezole also reverses the hypotension caused by tizanidine (a muscle relaxant) toxicity, and relieves toxicity from decongestants such as ephedrine and pseudoephedrine.

+Intramuscular administration of atipamezole in the dog has quick absorption with the drug's half-life elimination being an hour following IM administration.
+In the dog atipamezole is metabolised in the liver by hydroxylation.